oroinc/documentation/crm/dev_guide/customization.rst

    a template with the same name in the ``Resources/views/Grid/widget`` directory of the AcmeDemoBundle.

 Both methods of overriding the templates have their advantages.
-Putting templates under the ``app/Resources`` directory ensures that they can't be overriden by any bundle.
+Putting templates under the ``templates`` directory ensures that they can't be overriden by any bundle.
 For example, you usually store templates that are specific to a particular application under this path.
 Extending one of the Platform bundles is useful if you want